2024-25 Academic Catalog

 PE 3223 Motor Development and Movement: 3 hours.

-(Prerequisite: BIO 3004).
+(Prerequisite: BIO 1004 or 3004).
 Three hours lecture.
 A study of human motor development and movement.
 Introducing the terminology, principles to motor development and the concept of developmentally appropriate practice as it relates to physical education, exercise science, human development, special education, elementary education and other health-related fields

 PE 3313 Sport Physiology: 3 hours.